 All MIT community members are encouraged to report any concern about discrimination, discriminatory harassment, and bias.
-To report incidents of discrimination, discrimination harassment, and bias to MIT click here.
-For more information about your option, please review the information below.
+You can report incidents of discrimination and discriminatory harassment online.
+For more information about your options, please review the information below.

 Sexual misconduct, sexual harassment, intimate partner violence, and stalking are forms of discriminatory harassment and prohibited at MIT.
-If you have experienced sexual misconduct, sexual harassment, intimate partner violence, or stalking, please click here for a helpful guide to obtaining information, support and assistance, and filing a complaint.
+If you have experienced sexual misconduct, sexual harassment, intimate partner violence, or stalking, please find a helpful guide to obtaining information, support and assistance, and filing a complaint.

 MIT’s Non-Retaliation Policy applies to all MIT community members and prohibits retaliation against anyone who raises a concern of possible Discrimination and Discriminatory Harassment or who participates in the complaint resolution process.

 Use this page to learn about reporting an incident to IDHR, Human Resources, the EthicsPoint Hotline, an MIT Responsible Employee, or to submit a formal complaint to IDHR.